Muzzu153/Al-RahmaHill/README.md

     From the `backend` directory, run:

     ```sh
-    npm start
+    npm run dev
     ```

-    The server will start on `http://localhost:5000` (or the port you specified).
+    The server will start on `http://localhost:4000` (or the port you specified).

 2.  **Start the Frontend Development Server:**
     From the `frontend` directory, run:
     ```sh
-    npm start
+    npm run dev
     ```
-    The application will open in your browser at `http://localhost:3000`.
+    The application will open in your browser at `http://localhost:5175` (or the port you specified).

 ---